-THE HAGUE, Netherlands — The Permanent Court of Arbitration (PCA) on Feb.
-10 announced that it has signed a host country agreement with Malaysia.
+THE HAGUE, The Netherlands — The Permanent Court of Arbitration (PCA) on May 18 said that it has reached a cooperation agreement with the Istanbul Arbitration Centre (ISTAC).

 WASHINGTON, D.C.— Two members of a tribunal for the International Centre for Settlement of Investment Disputes (ICSID) on May 15 rejected the fourth request filed by the Bolivarian Republic of Venezuela to disqualify an arbitrator in a case filed by two Venezuelan entities who assert violations of a bilateral investment treaty, finding that it failed to show that the arbitrator's assistant is employed by a law firm that allegedly represented interests that were adverse to Venezuela (Fabrica De Vidrios Los Andres C.A., et al. v.
 Bolivarian Republic of Venezuela, No. ARB/12/21, ICSID).

 WASHINGTON, D.C. — The International Centre for Settlement of Investment Disputes (ICSID) on May 16 announced that it will hold a hearing on jurisdiction and the merits in an arbitration commenced by a Guernsey mining company against the Republic of Guinea in relation to the alleged revocation of mining titles (BSG Resources Limited, BSG Resources [Guinea] Limited and BSG Resources] Guinea] SARL v.
 Republic of Guinea, No. ARB/14/22, ICSID).

 PARIS — The International Court of Arbitration of the International Chamber of Commerce (ICC) on May 4 announced that it has expanded operations with the creation of a case management team in Sao Paulo, Brazil.